mortonne/cymr/docs/source/guide/fitting.rst

 Search Definition
 ~~~~~~~~~~~~~~~~~

 Next, we need to define our search parameters.
-There are three types
+There are two types
-of parameters used for searches:
+of parameters used specifically for searches:

 fixed
     Parameters that have a fixed value.
 These parameters are not searched.